Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 **3.** Manually change the reCAPTCHA v3 keys in `static/js/index.js` and secrets in `app.py`

-**4.** Open the main folder as a PyCharm project, run `pip install -r requirements.txt`, and then run the `app.py` to start your journey.
+**4.** Open the main folder as a PyCharm project, run `pip install -r requirements.txt`, and then run the `app.py` and CMD `celery -A app.celery worker --loglevel=info` to start your journey.
 The server runs on 80 port, you can change as you want in the `app.py`.

 # 3. Dataset
 <img alt="Ali-Experience Homepage" style="width:450px;" src="https://github.com/Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/assets/49346779/c40766f9-3c7f-4b39-b299-ac90bc8b86dc"/>